 - A student who receives an incomplete on his or her first course may be dismissed from NPC. - A student who fails to complete at least one weekly interaction during the first 14 days of the course will automatically be withdrawn from the course per NPC policy.
 The student may re-join the class by prompt notification to NPC and by prompt completion of an interaction shortly thereafter.

 INSTRUCTORS:

-The instructors for this course are:
+The instructor and grader for this course is:

-- Eric Martinez (ericm@nationalparalegal.edu)
+- Deanna (Dede) Sandler (dede@nationalparalegal.edu)